taikinman/imker/README.md

 <details>
 <summary>Low learning cost</summary>
 You don't need to learn a lot of package-specific terms and manner to define your pipeline.
 Each task used for imker are defined with sklearn-like interface.
 Existing sklearn modules are also used in imker as it is.
 Then, each task is connected to other tasks with PyTorch-like interface.
-The pipeline consists 5 components, PreProcessor, Splitter, OOFPreProcessor, Model, and PostProcessor.
+The pipeline consists of 5 components, PreProcessor, Splitter, OOFPreProcessor, Model, and PostProcessor.
 You can intuitively create a complex pipeline.
 </details>

 <details>